sayakaminegishi/VClamp_Analysis_SayaMinegishi/README.md

 minegishis@brandeis.edu

 ## Description of each script
-**"find_synaptic_charge_single.m"** - FUNCTION for calculating synaptic charge in each sweep.
+**"find_synaptic_charge_single.m"** - FUNCTION for calculating the total synaptic charge in each sweep.
 Exports data in Excel format.

 **"testscript_saya.m"** - example script that demonstrates how to use my scripts.